 **The front of the cover means the part that will be up near you on the shopping cart.

-12. I forgot pictures of this one.
-Create buttonholes for straps.
+12. Not pictured -Create buttonholes for straps.
 Make sure you know the front from back.
 Then, measure and mark approximately 12 inches directly center behind each leg hole.
 This will be where you place the button holes for straps.
 Make them approximately 1 inch in length to accommodate for the 3/4 inch wide webbing.

 16. Add embellishments to your cover.
 I added a toy strap and a double pocket.
 You can do variations on these with leftovers.
 Pictured here is the toy strap pinned to the cover.
 I cut a piece of fabric roughly 2.5 inches in width x 12 inches long.
 I ironed it into a double fold self bias strip and sewed it shut along the edge, adding hook and loop tape (Velcro) to the end so that you can attach a toy, fold it over to the hook and loop and it stays securely attached.
 Then sew it to the cover up above the leg straps near the front edge.